kamuz/top-wordpress/readme.md

 - [WordPress GitHub Sync](https://wordpress.org/plugins/wp-github-sync/) - sync content with a GitHub repository
 - [WP Show Posts](https://wordpress.org/plugins/wp-show-posts/) - allows you to display posts and CPT use shortcode
 - [WP SVG images](https://wordpress.org/plugins/wp-svg-images/) - add SVG support to your WordPress
-- [FileBird](https://wordpress.org/plugins/filebird/) - media library folders and file manager

 ## Gallery and media

+- [Lightbox with PhotoSwipe](https://wordpress.org/plugins/lightbox-photoswipe/) - all linked images in a post or page will be displayed using PhotoSwipe
 - [Photonic](https://wordpress.org/plugins/photonic/) - lightbox gallery for Flickr, SmugMug, Google Photos, Zenfolio and Instagram
 - [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) - regenerate all thumbnail sizes for one or more images
 - [WP Featherlight](https://wordpress.org/plugins/wp-featherlight/) - display all standart WordPress images and galleries in lightbox
-- [Lightbox with PhotoSwipe](https://wordpress.org/plugins/lightbox-photoswipe/) - all linked images in a post or page will be displayed using PhotoSwipe

 ## Navigation